parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 In principle it should raise an error, but sometimes it doesn't and it's hard to find out what is the problem.
 So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on [IFB Community support](https://community.cluster.france-bioinformatique.fr) or [iPOP-UP Community support](https://discourse.rpbs.univ-paris-diderot.fr/c/ipop-up)) before trying again.

+It is also important to check if the limit in the number of files is not reached (it happens frequenctly if you use conda, check in your `~/.conda` folder).

 ## Good practice